thomasvandoren/bugsnag-xamarin/Readme.md

 This repository contains the source code for [Toggl's](https://toggl.com/) [Xamarin.Android](http://xamarin.com/platform#android)/[Xamarin.iOS](http://xamarin.com/platform#ios) exception reporting libraries for [Bugsnag](https://bugsnag.com/) error monitoring service.

+NB!
+This is a community developed Bugsnag notifier library.

 ## Usage

 The package can be easily added to your project from Nuget.